Giacomo Torelli

 Key Achievements

-- Created the most documented collection of baroque stage design through detailed engravings of his work
+- Produced the most complete visual documentation of 17th-century stage design through published engravings

 Did You Know?